martinteaching/sustainability/workshops/kcl/2025/workshop-exercises.md

 [here](https://github.com/martinteaching/sustainability/blob/master/workshops/kcl/2025/resources/drunkard.py).
 It accepts the dimensions of the 2D space as input, simulates the movement of the drunkard towards home, and reports on the path the drunkard took to reach it.
-Once the drunkard reaches home, this code reports the path they have taken and the drunkard’s current position (home).
 Thus, this code is a piece of research software allowing us to explore the relationship between the size of 2D spaces and the length of a drunkard’s walk.

 # Session 1 (10.10 - 10.50) - Coding practice